hubotio/hubot/docs/heroku.md

     % heroku addons:add redistogo:nano

 Please note that the `nano` plan does not include persistence.
-Your data will be retained between restarts of hubot.
+Your data will _NOT_ be retained between restarts of hubot.

 ## Configuring the Heroku Application